amelikov/tutorials/nuget/README.md

 Prebuilt OpenSSL for Windows binaries available free at [Shining Light Productions](https://slproweb.com/products/Win32OpenSSL.html)\
 website.
 Download and run 64 bit version installer: [direct link to MSI file](https://slproweb.com/download/Win64OpenSSL_Light-1_1_1g.msi)

-During the installation, the wizard will prompt where to place OpenSSL library files.\
+During the installation, wizard will prompt where to place OpenSSL library files.\
 Since we are not going to perform any SSL development tasks on this server, select\
 `Open SSL Binaries (/bin) Directory` as shown below: